yashpal-byte/data_science/README.md

 # data_science
-Files of data analysis,
-data science and machine learning
+This directory contains .ipynb files for data analysis and machine learning algorithms.
+Each files contains EDA of the data and statistical models like regression task and classification task using different machine learning algorithms.